Architectural Photographer – The Ultimate Guide

 Composition

-Composition is the backbone of our work.
+Composition is the backbone of architectural photography.
 It involves arranging elements within the frame to create a visually pleasing and balanced image.
-Utilize techniques such as the rule of thirds, leading lines, and framing to guide the viewer’s eye and highlight the architectural features.
+Utilize techniques such as the rule of thirds, leading lines, and framing to guide the viewer’s eye and highlight architectural features.
 Pay attention to the placement of vertical and horizontal lines to ensure they are straight and parallel, maintaining the integrity of the structure.

 Perspective